Steve Irwin Wildlife Reserve Research Expedition

 You will be involved with Australia Zoo’s croc research, a vital component in crocodilian research and conservation – working to protect people and crocodilian species around the world.
 Steve Irwin began crocodile research in the 1980s, and his capture and study techniques remain the world’s best to this day.

 This expedition gives you the amazing opportunity to join Steve’s crew on the largest and most successful croc research project in the world.
 Watch as our team of experts conduct this world-renowned crocodile research and unlock secrets regarding diet, movement patterns and much more to aid in the conservation of these incredible apex predators.
-We’ll also be surveying the reserve to see what frog species are living on the property, so far we’ve recorded 21 different species, but experts are certain there are more to be found!

 You will be picked up from Weipa Airport and transferred to the Steve Irwin Wildlife Reserve by crossing the Wenlock River that borders the reserve.
 Upon arrival, you will be given a camp induction and have time to set up camp, we like to refer to Camp Coolibah as 5 Billion Star accommodation...
 Just look up on your first night and you’ll see why!